VitoChan01/Soccer/README.md

 Object-centric event logs expand the conventional single-case notion event log by considering multiple objects, allowing for the analysis of more complex and realistic process behavior.
 However, the number of real-world object-centric event logs remains limited, and further studies are needed to test their usefulness.
 The increasing availability of data from team sports can facilitate object-centric process mining, leveraging both real-world data and suitable use cases.
 In this paper, we present a framework for transforming football data into an object-centric event log, further enhanced with a spatial dimension.
 We demonstrate the effectiveness of our framework by generating object-centric event logs based on real-world football data and discuss the results for varying process representations.
 With our paper, we provide the first example for object-centric event logs in football analytics.
 Future work should consider variant analysis and filtering techniques to better handle variability.

-This repository contains the implementation of "Transforming Football Data into Object-centric Event Logs with Spatial Context Information"
+This repository contains the implementation of "Transforming Football Data into Object-centric Event Logs with Spatial Context Information".
+This paper was submitted to the 3rd Workshop on Object-centric processes from A to Z (BPM 2025).

 ![Map view](spatialView_withPlayers.png)